-A student withdrawing from any class modifies the established Program of Study and must follow the procedure as outlined in the Program of Study policy.
+A student withdrawing from any class modifies the established Program of Study and must follow the procedure as outlined in the Program of Study Policy.
 A student who modifies his/her Program of Study does so with the realization that the Program has no obligation to offer courses out of sequence for the said student.
+Failure to follow the approved plan of study or an approved plan of study will result in dismissal from the program.